Jacudibu/rusty_space/docs/design/ship_configuration.md

 # In-Game Configurator
 - Ship Icon can be freely set (and combined with small icons) by the player
+- Ships can be upgraded to different configurations.

 I'm envisioning a fancy editor window split into three panels
 - Left Side: Configuration.